-To provide rescue, rehabilitation and new loving homes for dogs and cats that have been living on the street, abused, abandoned and those removed from high kill shelters.
+We are committed to providing rescue, rehabilitation and new loving homes for dogs and cats that have been living on the street or abandoned and at risk in high kill shelters, and to educating the public on the importance of fixing their pets to reduce the overwhelming pet overpopulation problem.

 We're a home-based rescue, so there's always someone around to care for the dogs and cats in our care.
 Most of our dogs are allowed to roam the main yard (as long as they behave themselves), and we have several food and water stations throughout.
 Every evening, the dogs are tucked into our kennel building with soft bedding.
 We also have around 50 foster homes that house our animals not located on the property.